u-boot/u-boot/tools/binman/binman.rst

         ...
     };

-The SoC can provide a default value but boards can override that as needed and binman will take care of it.
+The SoC can provide a default value, but boards can override that as needed and binman will take care of it.

 It is even possible to control which entries appear in the image, by using the